Topological 5d $\mathcal {N} = 2$ Gauge Theory: Novel Floer Homologies, their Dualities, and an $A_\infty$-category of Three-Manifolds: A Haydys-Witten Floer Homology of Four-Manifolds

 Since we demonstrated in the previous subsection that HW theory on $M_4 \times \mathbb R$ can be expressed as an SQM model in $\mathfrak{A}_4$, we can write the partition function as

-Here, ${\cal F}^{G}_{\text{HW}}(\Psi_{M_4}^k)$ in the $\mathcal Q$-cohomology is the $k^{\text{th}}$ contribution to the partition function that depends on the expression of ${{F}_4(\Psi_{M_4})}$ in the bosonic fields on $M_4$ evaluated over the corresponding solutions of the HW equations \eqref{5d bps hw} restricted to $M_4$, and the summation in `$k$' is over all presumably isolated and non-degenerate configurations on $M_4$ in $\mathfrak{A}_4$ that the equivalent SQM localizes onto.\footnote{This presumption will be justified shortly.}
+Here, ${\cal F}^{G}_{\text{HW}}(\Psi_{M_4}^k)$ in the $\mathcal Q$-cohomology is the $k^{\text{th}}$ contribution to the partition function that depends on the expression of ${F_4(\Psi_{M_4})}$ in the bosonic fields on $M_4$ evaluated over the corresponding solutions of the HW equations \eqref{5d bps hw} restricted to $M_4$, and the summation in `$k$' is over all presumably isolated and non-degenerate configurations on $M_4$ in $\mathfrak{A}_4$ that the equivalent SQM localizes onto.\footnote{This presumption will be justified shortly.}

 Let us now ascertain what the ${\cal F}^{G}_{\text{HW}}(\Psi_{M_4}^k)$'s correspond to.
 To this end, let us first determine the configurations that the SQM localizes onto.
-These are configurations that minimize the SQM action \eqref{hw sqm}, i.e., they set the (zero modes of the) squared terms therein to zero.
+These are configurations that minimize the SQM action \eqref{hw sqm}, i.e., they set the (zero-modes of the) expression within the squared terms therein to zero.
 They are therefore given by

 where the squaring argument~\cite{blau1993topological} means that they have to obey the vanishing of both the LHS and RHS \emph{simultaneously}.
 In other words, the configurations that the SQM localizes onto are fixed (i.e., time-invariant) critical points of the potential $V_4$ in ${\mathfrak A}_4$.